Zentras-Leon/MarkdownTest2/README.md

 ## Inline Code

 Hello this is an example to demonstrate `code` inline elements.
-These are very `important`
+These are very `important`.
+And now Cats!